The 6th Day: Plot

-In the near future, animal cloning has become routine, but human cloning is prohibited by so-called "Sixth Day" laws.
+Following the successful cloning of Dolly the sheep in the 1990s, artificial cloning of animals has become commonplace by 2015.
+Human cloning is prohibited by "Sixth Day" laws, following a botched attempt.

 Charter pilot Adam Gibson is hired for a snowboarding excursion by Michael Drucker, billionaire owner of cloning corporation Replacement Technologies, who requires him to undergo a seemingly routine drug test.
-When Adam’s wife informs him that their daughter’s dog has died, he reluctantly visits one of Drucker’s “RePet” cloning stores, while his partner Hank poses as Adam and flies Drucker to the mountains, where they are killed by an assassin, Tripp.
+When Adam's wife informs him that their daughter's dog has died, he reluctantly visits one of Drucker's “RePet” cloning stores, while his partner Hank poses as Adam and flies Drucker to the mountains, where they are killed by an assassin, Tripp.

 Buying a life-size animatronic “SimPal” doll for his daughter instead, Adam returns home to discover a clone of himself with his family.
-Before he can intervene, Adam is abducted by Marshall, Drucker’s head of security, and his agents Talia, Vincent, and Wiley.
+Before he can intervene, Adam is abducted by Marshall, Drucker's head of security, and his agents Talia, Vincent, and Wiley.
 Adam escapes, killing Talia and Wiley, and goes to the police but is believed to be an escaped mental patient.

 Drucker, somehow alive, assures reporters that he does not intend to have the Sixth Day laws repealed.
-However, he and his chief scientist, Dr. Griffin Weir, have already perfected illegal human cloning, and revive clones of Talia and Wiley.
+However, he and his chief scientist, Dr. Griffin Weir, have secretly already perfected illegal human cloning and revive clones of Talia and Wiley.
 Adam breaks out of the police station and is forced to kill Wiley again, before finding Hank at his apartment, still alive.
-He brings Hank to his house and contemplates killing his clone, but Marshall and Talia arrive, forcing Adam to pose as his clone to send them away.
+He brings Hank to his house and contemplates killing his clone but has second thoughts and reconsiders.
+Marshall and Talia arrive, forcing Adam to pose as his clone to send them away.

 Returning to his apartment, Hank is again killed by Tripp, who is shot by Adam.
-A dying Tripp reveals he is an anti-cloning extremist who assassinated Drucker, who was subsequently cloned along with Hank.
-Marshall and Talia arrive, but Adam escapes in their vehicle after shooting off Talia’s fingers, taking her thumb to bypass the car’s biometric lock.
-Adam uses the thumb to sneak into Replacement Technologies and confronts Dr. Weir, whose pursuit of cloning is driven by his wife Katherine’s liver cancer; she reveals to her husband that she knows she is the latest in a series of clones he has made in an attempt to cure her.
+A dying Tripp reveals he is an anti-cloning extremist who assassinated Drucker, the latter being subsequently cloned along with Hank.
+Marshall and Talia arrive, but Adam escapes in their vehicle after shooting off Talia's fingers, taking her thumb to bypass the car's biometric lock.
+Adam uses the thumb to sneak into Replacement Technologies and confronts Dr. Weir, whose pursuit of cloning is driven by his wife Katherine's cystic fibrosis.
+She reveals to her husband that she knows she is the latest in a series of clones he has made in an attempt to cure her.